statmano/glitch-static-site-3-fastly/README.md

 # glitch-static-site-to-fastly

-A template for migrating your static Glitch projects to Fastly Compute
+A repo for deploying your static Glitch projects to Fastly Compute

 **CHECK OUT [MIGRATE.md](MIGRATE.md) for steps**